 Storm

-Hurricane Season Water Damage Prep: A South Florida Homeowner's Complete Guide
+Hurricane Season Water Damage Prep Guide for South Florida (2026 Update)

 Living in South Florida means accepting that hurricane season is part of life.
 From June through November, the Atlantic basin becomes increasingly active, and the threat of devastating storms looms over Miami-Dade, Broward, and Palm Beach counties.